 The certification for administrative law launched in 1989.
-At last count, there were 122 lawyer who are designated as a certified specialist in administrative law in Texas.
+At last count, there were 108 lawyers who have earned board certification as a specialist in administrative law in Texas.

 Lawyer Legion maintains a directory of board certified Administrative Law specialists in Texas.
 This directory provides the public with a valuable resource allowing them to narrow their search to local attorneys who have earned board certification in Administrative Law by the Texas Board of Legal Specialization.

 Lawyer Legion is the only commercial lawyer directory to properly acknowledge all ABA-accredited specialization programs and provide a dynamic directory of virtually every lawyer who has earned each certification.

 Use this directory to connect with lawyers who are board certified Administrative Law specialists in Texas.
 Start by choosing your county from the list below.

 The general requirements to become board certified as a specialist in "administrative law" include:

 The specific area requirements can be found in Part II of the Texas Board of Legal Specialization (TBLS) standards for attorney certification.
 As part of those specific requirements, the attorney that applies to become a board certified specialist in administrative law by the TBLS must:

 To become recertified as a specialist in administrative law by the Texas Board of Legal Specialization, the applicant must have devoted a minimum of 30% of his or her time practicing Texas or federal administrative law during each year of the 5 year period of certification as defined in Section XIII, A of the Specific Area Requirements for Administrative Law except as provided for in Part I–General Requirements, Section VI, C,1(b).